 - prepare, or supervise the preparation of, scientific reports and papers for journals based on observations and experiments.

-A clinical biochemist works in hospital laboratories where they study the chemical composition of various tissues and body fluids to assist in the study, diagnosis and treatment of diseases.
+A clinical biochemist works in hospital laboratories where they study the chemical composition of various tissues and bodily fluids to assist in the study, diagnosis and treatment of diseases.

 An industrial biochemist works in laboratories in analytical and research work, such as checking the purity of food and beverages, or the enzymic production of fuels from waste products through fermentation procedures.